Skip to main content

 FAQ

-what is a random acronym generator good for
+what is a fake acronym generator good for

 can I use generated acronyms in published or commercial work